Indiana

 11. Can a "positive" rabies antibody titer substitute for a required booster dose?

-• No. Within the United States, a rabies antibody titer is NOT recognized as an index of immunity (or protection) in lieu of vaccination.
+• Within the United States, a rabies antibody titer is NOT recognized as an index of immunity (or protection) in lieu of vaccination BECAUSE...it is not possible to assure that a "positive" antibody titer guarantees immunity for all animal in all exposure situations.

 For a current list of importation requirements by country see: